codekilo/signalk-cloud-transport/README.md

 ## Configuration

-The configuration for the transmitter is in `config/transmitter/default.json` and `config/transmitter/paths.json`.
+The configuration for the transmitter is in `config/transmitter/default.json`.
 The configuration for the receiver is located in `config/receiver/default.json`.

 ### Shared